cornell-ece2300/ece2300-docs/docs/ece2300-sec02-verilog-gl.md

 ![](img/tut00-vscode-surfer.png)

+You need to install the Surfer extension on _both_ your local machine _and_ the server.
+So you might need to disconnect from the server using _File > Close Remote Connection_.
 Now fork the GitHub repo we will be using in this discussion section.
 As mentioned last week, we won't actually be forking repos for the lab assignments, but it is an easy way for you to grab some example code for this discussion section and also to see how GitHub actions work.
 Go to the example repo here:

  - <https://github.com/cornell-ece2300/ece2300-sec02>